Sore & cracked nipples

 2. During breastfeeding

-- Correct positioning and deep latch-on are the MOST important steps you take do to prevent further damage and help your nipples heal.
+- Correct positioning and deep latch are the most important steps you take do to prevent further damage and help your nipples heal.
 (See Breastfeeding basics for tips.)

 - Offer the least sore breast first.